List of Kamen Rider Blade characters: Hajime Aikawa

-The Joker (ジョーカー, Jōkā), also known by his human alias "Hajime Aikawa" (相川 始, Aikawa Hajime), is a mysterious and infamous Undead whose victory in the Battle Fight results in the end of all life on Earth.
+The Joker (ジョーカー, Jōkā), also known by his human alias of Hajime Aikawa (相川 始, Aikawa Hajime), is a mysterious and infamous longhorn beetle-themed Undead whose victory in the Battle Fight results in the end of all life on Earth.
 After the Human Undead won the original Battle Fight, he willingly surrendered himself to Joker to help him hide his presence.
-When the Undead were released two years prior to the series, Joker re-sealed the Mantis and Human Undead.
-However, the Royal Undead knew of his use of the latter and mounted attempts on Joker's life, with the most recent leading to the death of photographer, Kurihara.
+When the Undead were released two years prior to the series, Joker resealed the Mantis and Human Undead.
+However, the Royal Club Undead knew of his use of the latter and mounted attempts on Joker's life, with the most recent leading to the death of photographer, Kurihara.
 Upon learning of the photographer's family, Joker took on the identity of freelance photographer "Hajime Aikawa" and vowed to protect them in atonement.
 Initially holding a low opinion of humanity, Hajime slowly comes to accept them due to his time with the young Amane Kurihara.

 Over the course of the series, Hajime develops rivalries with Kazuma Kenzaki and Sakuya Tachibana, though he gradually warms up to them, eventually considering the former a dear friend of his.
 Once all of the other Undead are sealed, Hajime loses control of his Undead powers until Kenzaki sacrifices his humanity to force the current Battle Fight into a stalemate so Hajime can resume his human life.
-During the events of Kamen Rider Zi-O, Hajime becomes a true human when Amane uses the power of Another Blade on him, but the Destroyer turns him back into the Joker during the events of Kamen Rider Blade 20th Anniversary STAGE&TALK.
+During the events of Kamen Rider Zi-O, Hajime becomes a true human when Amane uses the powers of Another Blade on him.
+However, during the events of Kamen Rider Blade 20th Anniversary STAGE&TALK, the Destroyer turns him back into the Joker.

 In an alternate ending depicted in the film Kamen Rider Blade: Missing Ace, Kenzaki seals Hajime, though he eventually frees him four years later to help defeat the Albino Joker.
 Ultimately, Hajime sacrifices himself to do so, though his spirit continues to watch over Amane.